PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ### `ChannelGenerator`

-The `ChannelGenerator`, its purpose is to provide methods to generate channels in a faster, easier, and generic way.
+The `ChannelGenerator`, its purpose is to provide methods to generate channels in a faster, easier and generic way.

 ### Event Handling

-This section holds all the components related to the event handling.
+This section holds all the components related to event handling.

 #### `EventMetaData`